mxhdx/jdbsearch/README.md

 • Ability to search for whole expressions or expressions included in others (LIKE %%);
 • Remove unwanted spaces added by DBMS.

 The tool is actually limited to MySQL, Oracle and POSTGRES DBMSs, but we will add other databases in the future and we invite everyone to contribute in this project.

+Binaries are available for download under the releases tab : https://github.com/tutoref/dbsearch/releases .